Consumer Medicine Information

 From then on, the dose can be taken once a day or twice a day according to your doctor's

-For long-term treatment, 4 to 6 mg per day is usually sufficient but your doctor will
+For long-term treatment, 4 to 6 mg per day is usually sufficient, but your doctor

 The effects of high doses are not yet known.
 Please double check with your doctor